 [Director Henningfield] Field education is extremely important in MSW education.
 It is the signature pedagogy of our profession and it takes on even more significance in online programs.
 It is the student’s “in person” link to the field.
 Through the field seminars with the field liaison and the internship with their field instructor, the student can develop relationships with social workers who can mentor them in their professional development.

 CSUN offers an online program that provides the same curriculum as our on campus programs.
 We even use the same instructors who teach in our on-campus programs.
 Students are divided into even smaller field seminar sections, than is the case in our traditional program classes, to make certain that each student is able to get the attention and guidance they need.
 In addition all students have a faculty advisor to consult with when needed.

 Our program is committed to student success.
 Students admitted to our program are admitted with the intent that they will graduate and join the workforce as well trained and highly competent MSWs.
 We take our role in the education of future MSW colleagues very seriously.

-Students who are interested in getting more information about CSUN’s online MSW program can visit their website or contact the Department of Social Work at (818) 677-5902 or by email at email@example.com.
+Students who are interested in getting more information about CSUN’s online MSW program can visit CSUN's website or contact the Department of Social Work at (818) 677-5902 or by email at firstname.lastname@example.org.